 After U.S. Customs and Border Protection moved three hundred immigrant youngsters out of a detention center in Texas, NPR’s Ari Shapiro talks with lawyer Elora Mukherjee, who visited the facility last week.
-Another immigration tale that we’re following nowadays – Customs and Border Protection has reportedly moved masses of youngsters out of a transient conserving facility in Clint, Texas, after multiple reviews on unsanitary situations there.
+Another immigration tale we’re following nowadays – Customs and Border Protection has reportedly moved masses of youngsters out of a transient conserving facility in Clint, Texas, after multiple reviews on unsanitary situations there.
 One of those who raised the alarm changed into Elora Mukherjee.
 She’s a director of the Immigrants’ Rights Clinic at Columbia Law School.
 She visited the middle near El Paso last week, in which more than 300 migrant youngsters had been being held.

 Welcome to ALL THINGS CONSIDERED.